minprog/cs50x/hello/index.md

 2. Make sure you are signed in to **this** website!

-3. Enter how much time you spent on this assignment top-to-bottom: <input name="form[time]" type="text" required>

 4. In the form below, choose the file that you just downloaded.

 4. Press "Submit for grading".
 Presto!